vsbuffalo/bprime/README.md

 Note I use the full path to `pip`; I had some issues with the wrong `pip` being used.

-## Pipeline
+## Command Line Interface

 The fitting process can be done in a notebook for simple models.
+The main fits for the paper's results are done using the Snakemake-based cluster (see section below).

-But this requires two main pieces of preliminary data:
+Two main pieces of preliminary data are needed before fitting with the MLE
+method:

  1. The B' (and optionally, B) maps for a specific genome, recombination map, and set of annotation features (takes